nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting a tag from a user : `label delete`

-Deletes the given labels from a contact
+Deletes the given labels from a contact.

 Format: `label delete CONTACT_NAME t/TAG_NAMES...`